Imagine you are in a spacecraft orbiting the Earth. There has only been one person before you that has done what you are about to do.

 Scroll through the gallery below to learn some additional fun facts about Ed White’s historic spacewalk.

-During your next visit to the center, stop by Astronaut Gallery to see Ed White’s Gemini Extravehicular Activity suit, which appears weightless, just as White was for 20 minutes on June 3, 1965.
+During your next visit to the center, stop by Astronaut Gallery to see Ed White’s Gemini Extravehicular Activity suit, which appears weightless, just as White was for 20 minutes on June 3, 1965, and see another Gemini Program spacecraft, Gemini V, in Starship Gallery.

 One fun spacewalk!